ppeerttu/koa-req-validation/README.md

 # Contribution

 All contributions to the project are welcome.
-Contact the author for now, guidelines for contributions will be defined later.

 # Licence